w3f/Grants-Program/applications/swush-dex-aggregator.md

  **4. Existing Similar Projects in Polkadot/Kusama**

-- While other DEXs exist in Polkadot, such as **Hydration** or **StellaSwap**, they focus more on liquidity pools and swaps within their ecosystems rather than a cross-chain aggregation solution.
+A cross-chain DEX Aggregator doesn't exist yet in the ecosystem as per our research.
+While other DEXs exist in Polkadot, such as **Hydration** or **StellaSwap**, they focus more on liquidity pools and swaps within their ecosystems rather than a cross-chain aggregation solution.
-- Swush aggregates liquidity across parachains, automates route optimization, and provides a user-centric platform for efficient cross-chain swaps.
-This makes it distinct as it addresses liquidity fragmentation across the entire Polkadot ecosystem.

  **5. Similar Projects in Other Ecosystems**